dikhan/terraform-provider-openapi/.github/CONTRIBUTING.md

 - Write good commit messages: What is good?
 Imagine you did not know anything about the change and had to learn more about it by reading the commit message - then write the commit message.

+### Testing
+Changes should be accompanied by relevant tests that prove the bug fix is effective or that a feature works.

+Tests should follow the format detailed in the [Testing](TESTING.md) doc.

 ### Coding Standards

 The terraform provider OpenAPI uses the following coding standards to make sure the code is maintained clean, secure and organised.